llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/95_future_projects.md

 ## Consider a cooling system

 After operating the Duckiebot for a long time, the Raspberry Pi gets really hot at its interfaces (USB plugs, LAN Port, etc).
 For a 24/7 operating time that can influence the behavior of the Duckiebot a lot.
 If one would cool the Duckiebot actively by a little fan, the temperature wouldn't increase that much.

+## Implement a fault detection

+In order being able to act as soon as possible when a fault occurs on the charging station, a monitor system which enables the user to have a remote control over the whole auto-charging system could be developped.
+Then someone could for instance get a mail to clear a fault.